Relative Locality in $\kappa$-Poincar\'e: Lorentz transformations

 We have also seen that we can state a correspondence between the de Sitter momentum space defined by $\kappa$-Poincar\'e and the physical properties of particles living on it, but it is still not clear if the isometries on the momentum space represented by the boost generator actually correspond to transformations leaving the dynamics invariant.
 In particular the boost transformations need to be covariant also with respect to the composition of momenta.

-In this Section we will be actually able to find this covariant action of boosts on composed momenta, showing that it requires the introduction of a sort of ``back-reaction'' of the momenta of each interacting particle on the boost rapidity acting on the other particles.
+In this Section we will be actually able to find this covariant action of boosts on composed momenta.
+A poorly known ``back-reaction'' of the momenta on the Lorentz sector, found by Majid in \cite{Majid-AlgebraicApproach}, is the key to find this action.

 Let's define the boost transformations in momentum space (in the bicrossproduct basis) as in Eq. \eq{FiniteLorentzTransforms}

 where $\xi$ is the rapidity.
 Of course, since these transformations preserve the metric (cf. subsection 4.1), they also leave invariant the geodesic distance